Maintaining Visa Status

 Examples of Failure to Maintain Valid F-1/J-1 Visa Status

-• Dropping from full-time to part-time enrollment without prior approval from your International Student Advisor in International Enrollment (IA).
+• Dropping from full-time to part-time enrollment without prior approval from your International Student Advisor.

 • Attending a school other than the one named on your I-20/DS-2019.